TRON (TRX) Staking: What to Know and How to Get Started

 • Financial strength: When you stake on an exchange, the exchange holds your TRX.
 If the exchange encounters liquidity challenges, you may face delays in withdrawals or might not be able to withdraw at all.

-• Exit plan: Some exchanges, like Binance, let you transfer your TRX from the exchange to a self-custody wallet.
-Others, like Uphold, don’t support transfers on the Tron network.
+• Exit plan: Some exchanges let you transfer your TRX from the exchange to a self-custody wallet.
+Others don’t support transfers on the Tron network.
 Instead, you’ll have to sell or exchange your Tron before you can withdraw.
 A sale or exchange can create another taxable event (in addition to the taxes due from staking income).

 Pros